Closing down your practice archived

 In addition, you should take basic steps to safeguard the clients' interests.
 We are aware of at least one instance where monies were stolen from a firm's client account following a sale of the practice to an individual who stole the identity of a solicitor for that purpose; in another case, a practice was sold to an overseas lawyer who absconded overseas with client money.

-To protect your clients against possible fraud, as well as to enable you to give the appropriate information to your clients, you are therefore advised to take the following steps:
+To protect against possible fraud, as well as to enable you to give the appropriate information to your clients, you are therefore advised to take the following steps:

-- check the identity of the proposed buyer;
+- check the identity of the proposed purchaser;

-- obtain confirmation in writing from the professional body of the buyer that the buyer is entitled to practise and is not subject to any condition or other restriction which would preclude that person running a practice;
+- obtain confirmation in writing from the professional body of the purchaser(s) that the purchaser(s) is entitled to practise and is not subject to any condition or other restriction which would preclude that person running a practice;

-- obtain confirmation from the buyer in writing as to the basis on which the buyer intends to run the practice – for example, as a firm regulated by the SRA or by one of the other authorised regulators (for a list of the other authorised regulators, see rule 12, guidance note 2);
+- obtain confirmation from the purchaser(s) in writing as to the basis on which the purchaser(s) intends to run the practice – for example, as a firm regulated by the SRA or by one of the other authorised regulators (for a list of the other authorised regulators, see rule 12, guidance note 2);

-- inform us (before completion of the sale) of the name, status and contact details of the buyer, together with an indication as to how they intend to run the practice – for example, as a firm regulated by the SRA or by one of the other authorised regulators (see rule 12, guidance note 2 for a list).
+- inform us (preferably before completion of the sale) of the name, status and contact details of the purchaser(s), together with an indication as to how they intend to run the practice – for example, as a firm regulated by the SRA or by one of the other authorised regulators (see rule 12, guidance note 2 for a list).

 New firm not regulated by SRA